openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `documents_methods_supported`: Optional.
 JSON array containing the verification methods the OP supports for evidences of type "document" (see @!predefined_values).
 When present this array shall have at least one member.

 `documents_check_methods_supported`: Optional.
 JSON array containing the check methods the OP supports for evidences of type "document" (see [@!predefined_values]).
-When present this array MUST have at least one member.
+When present this array shall have at least one member.

 `electronic_records_supported`: Required when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
 When present this array shall have at least one member.